Amasirat/Obsidian/Computer Networks.md

 * Cable is cheap
 * Easy to administer and add a new host

 Experience with Ethernet networks showed that it worked best in light workloads (30 percent).
+The capacity is wasted by collisions otherwise.

 *The Ethernet cables can not have more than 2 repeaters between any pair of hosts and can be no more than 2500 m in length.*
 ## Wireless